 Read on to see what some of our EdD alumni think about their time at the IoE, and what they have been up to since their graduation.

 Thesis title: Girls’ perceptions of mathematics: An interpretive study of girls’ mathematical identities

 Research focus: My EdD thesis explored girls’ perceptions of mathematics and how they make sense of their mathematical identity, using a mosaic of qualitative methods to gain insight into their positioning as mathematicians.

-Memorable experiences at the IoE: I chose the EdD route as I wanted to develop my own professional practice as well as exploring an area I was passionate about in depth.
+Reasons for choosing to do the EdD degree at the University of Reading: I chose the EdD route as I wanted to develop my own professional practice as well as exploring an area I was passionate about in depth.
 The structure of the EdD at the Institute of Education allowed me to develop my confidence in reading, writing and researching at doctoral level, and I particularly enjoyed the regular opportunities to meet with other students across a wide range of backgrounds.
 As a full-time working parent, a highlight for me was the insightful and supportive supervision which challenged me whilst understanding that doctoral research was only part of my daily life.

 Dr. Fiona Curtis

-Title of thesis: Keeping it real: An action research investigation into the use of manipulatives in the secondary maths classroom
+Thesis title: Keeping it real – An action research investigation into the use of manipulatives in the secondary maths classroom

 Research focus: As a secondary school mathematics teacher, I was very concerned about the struggle my students had with algebra.
 For my EdD, I designed an action research project (meaning I researched my own teaching) and found out that although manipulatives seemed to have a role in engaging students and helping them understand algebra, their test results were not improved.
 However, the research gave me greater understanding of students’ attitudes to challenge.